Caojunsheng/GolangStudy/grammer/chan_sourcecode.md

 	// 如果是非阻塞且chan是空的
 	if !block && empty(c) {

-		// After observing that the channel is not ready for receiving, we observe whether the
-		// channel is closed.
-		//
-		// Reordering of these checks could lead to incorrect behavior when racing with a close.
-		// For example, if the channel was open and not empty, was closed, and then drained,
-		// reordered reads could incorrectly indicate "open and empty".
-To prevent reordering,
-		// we use atomic loads for both checks, and rely on emptying and closing to happen in
-		// separate critical sections under the same lock.
-This assumption fails when closing
-		// an unbuffered channel with a blocked send, but that is an error condition anyway. if atomic.Load(&c.closed) == 0 {
+		if atomic.Load(&c.closed) == 0 {
-			// Because a channel cannot be reopened, the later observation of the channel
-			// being not closed implies that it was also not closed at the moment of the
-			// first observation.
-We behave as if we observed the channel at that moment
-			// and report that the receive cannot proceed. return
+			return
 		}
 		// The channel is irreversibly closed.
 Re-check whether the channel has any pending data